 The field of data science continues to blossom into one of the most exciting disciplines in the corporate world.
 Today’s data scientists can leverage massive datasets to diagnose a business problem, apply algorithms to analyze the data, craft a solution, and finally make a business recommendation backed by the data.
 More than 95 percent of businesses today face some need to manage unstructured data, and it’s estimated that growing demand for data analytics and business intelligence services may boost revenues north of $200 billion in 2020.

 In light of this burgeoning market, graduates, technologists, and IT professionals are all looking to new careers in data science.
-PG in Data Science can open fantastic new opportunities for learners, helping them make a significant contribution to a company’s business prospects.
+Simplilearn's Caltech Data Science Program can open fantastic new opportunities for learners, helping them make a significant contribution to a company’s business prospects.
 The following are four paths that a post-graduate degree in data science can offer.

 1. Lead Your Company’s Data Monetization Effort